babarogic/QuoteTool/README.md

 - `dist/`: Compiled files.
 Note: Do not modify anything in this directory.
 Your changes will be overridden every time you run the build command.
 - `node_modules` Front-end dependencies.
 - `src/` Folder contains all of your core, working files—static assets, pages, templates, etc. These assets are compiled to a distribution folder.
 This is a completely static HTML site.
-- `src/assets/` Sass files, JS files, images, and fonts go here.
+- `src/assets/` Sass files, JS files, images, SVG and fonts go here.
 - `src/data/` External data.
 - `src/layouts/` HTML layouts (templates).
 - `src/pages/` Site pages.